algorand/go-algorand/data/transactions/logic/README.md

 ## Constants

 Constants are loaded into the environment into storage separate from the stack.
 They can then be pushed onto the stack by referring to the type and index.
-This makes for efficient re-use of byte constants used for account addresses, etc.
+This makes for efficient re-use of byte constants used for account addresses, etc. Constants that are not reused can be pushed with `pushint` or `pushbytes`.

 The assembler will hide most of this, allowing simple use of `int 1234` and `byte 0xcafed00d`.
 These constants will automatically get assembled into int and byte pages of constants, de-duplicated, and operations to load them from constant storage space inserted.

 Constants are loaded into the environment by two opcodes, `intcblock` and `bytecblock`.
 Both of these use [proto-buf style variable length unsigned int](https://developers.google.com/protocol-buffers/docs/encoding#varint), reproduced [here](#varuint).
 The `intcblock` opcode is followed by a varuint specifying the length of the array and then that number of varuint.
 The `bytecblock` opcode is followed by a varuint array length then that number of pairs of (varuint, bytes) length prefixed byte strings.
 This should efficiently load 32 and 64 byte constants which will be common as addresses, hashes, and signatures.

-Constants are pushed onto the stack by `intc`, `intc_[0123]`, `bytec`, and `bytec_[0123]`.
+Constants are pushed onto the stack by `intc`, `intc_[0123]`, `pushint`, `bytec`, `bytec_[0123]`, and `pushbytes`.
 The assembler will handle converting `int N` or `byte N` into the appropriate form of the instruction needed.

 ### Named Integer Constants